New Patients

 About The Procedure

-Our dentists will perform a root canal procedure over one or more office visits.
-If there are more serious complications we may refer you to an endodontist, who specializes in root canals, but nearly all root canals have been treated right here in our office very successfully.
+Our dentists will perform the root canal procedure during one or more office visits.
+If the root canal is complex, which it most often is, we may refer you to an endodontist specializing in root canals.

 Steps:

-1. X-rays are taken of the affected teeth in order to see the shape of the root canals.
-We look for signs of infection around the bone.
+1. We take X-rays of the affected teeth to see the shape of the root canals and look for signs of infection around the bone.

 2. Local anesthesia is used to numb the area.
 We also offer nitrous oxide and oral conscious sedation to help you through this procedure if you experience too much anxiety or stress.

-3. A sheet of rubber called a “rubber dam” will be placed around the affected tooth in order to keep the area dry during treatment.
+3. A sheet of rubber called a “rubber dam” will be placed around the affected tooth to keep the area dry during treatment.

 5. The tooth is meticulously cleaned and flushed with water.
-If there is a bad infection, we may put medication inside the tooth to clear it up fully first, in which case a temporary filling will be placed in the exterior hole in the tooth to keep contaminants out between appointments.
-But most of the time it will be sealed right away final filling is put in.
+If there is a bad infection, we may put medication inside the tooth to clear it up thoroughly, in which case a temporary filling will be placed in the exterior hole to keep contaminants out between appointments.
+But most of the time, it will be sealed immediately after the final filling.

-6. The tooth is sealed using a sealer paste and rubber compound which are placed into the tooth’s root canals and then a harder, standard filling is placed to fill the upper part of the tooth.
+6. The tooth is sealed using a sealer paste and rubber compound, which are placed into the tooth’s root canals.
+Then, a harder, standard filling is placed to fill the upper part of the tooth.

 Root Canal